Gypsy-Rose Blanchard: Murder of Dee Dee Blanchard

+On the day of the murder, Blanchard texted Godejohn, "The ***** gonna go down tonight…just the gloves and knife?'"
+Godejohn responded, "…duct tape too…to muffle her."
+Blanchard said she would "precut" the tape.

+Godejohn returned to Springfield on June 10, 2015, arriving while Blanchard and Dee Dee were away at a doctor's appointment.
+That same day, after the two returned home from a Dollar General, they had an argument, reconciled, and spent the evening painting each other's nails.
+Blanchard stated that the last words her mother said to her were "I'm starting to feel more relaxed.
+Don't hurt me".

-Godejohn returned to Springfield on June 10, 2015, arriving while Gypsy-Rose and her mother were away at a doctor's appointment.
-After they had returned home and Dee Dee had gone to sleep, he went to the Blanchard house.
-Gypsy-Rose let him in and allegedly gave him duct tape, gloves, and a knife with the understanding that he would use it to murder Dee Dee.
+After Dee Dee had gone to sleep, Godejohn went to the Blanchard house.
+Blanchard let him in and gave him duct tape, gloves, and a knife with the understanding that he would use it to murder Dee Dee.

-She hid in the bathroom and covered her ears so that she would not have to hear her mother screaming.
-Godejohn then stabbed Dee Dee 4 times in the back while she was asleep.
-Afterward, the two had sex in Gypsy-Rose's room, and stole more than $4,400 in cash that Dee Dee had been keeping in the house, mostly from child support checks.
-They fled to a motel outside Springfield, where they stayed a few days while planning their next move; during that time, they were seen on security cameras at several stores.
-Gypsy-Rose said at that point she believed the two had gotten away with their crime.
+Blanchard alleges that she hid in the bathroom and covered her ears so that she would not have to hear her mother scream.
+Godejohn then entered Dee Dee's bedroom and stabbed Dee Dee 17 times in the back while she was asleep.
+Afterward, the two had sex in Blanchard's room, and stole more than $4,400 in cash that Dee Dee had been keeping in the house.
+They called a taxi cab and fled to a motel outside Springfield, Missouri, where they stayed a few days while planning their next move.
+During their time at the motel, they were seen on security cameras at several stores.
+Blanchard said at that point she believed the two had gotten away with their crime.

+In a video recorded by Blanchard of the pair in a hotel room the day after the murder, she can be heard laughing and says about Godejohn, "He's eating a brownie, but later he will be eating me."

 They mailed the murder weapon back to Godejohn's home in Wisconsin to avoid being caught with it, then took a bus there.
-Several witnesses who saw the pair on their way to the Greyhound station noted that Gypsy wore a blonde wig and walked unassisted.
+Several witnesses who saw the pair on their way to the Greyhound station noted that Blanchard wore a blonde wig and walked unassisted.